Thirunizhalmala

 Thirunizhalmala ("Garland of the Sacred Shade" or "Grace") is a c.
-13th century "pattu" genre poem in Malayalam language.
+13th century "pattu" genre poem in the Malayalam language.
 Along with "Ramacharitham", it is one of the earliest extant poems in Malayalam.
-It is generally considered as a work associated with the Vaishnavite bhakti movement in south India.
-It is sometimes called "the first religious work in the Malayalam".
-"Thirunizhalmala" was discovered by scholar M. M. Purushothaman Nair in 1980.
+It is generally considered to be a work associated with the Vaishnavite bhakti movement in south India.
+It is sometimes referred to as "the first religious work in the Malayalam".
+"Thirunizhalmala" was discovered by the scholar M. M. Purushothaman Nair in 1980.

-"Thirunizhalmala" is composed, most probably by a high caste poet (from certain "Kurumur Palli"), in local meters and with Dravidian orthography.
+The poem was most probably composed by a high-caste poet (from a certain "Kurumur Palli"), using local meters and Dravidian orthography.
 It is assumed that the work predates the famous "Ramacharitham" by around a century.
-The manuscript of the poem was discovered from northern Kerala.
-Central topic of the poem is the description of the ritual life of Aranmula Temple in Pathanamthitta.
-The main rites described are the ancient rituals of the Malayar/Malayarayan or Malayan community (performed to remove the various impurities of the gods).
-It also describes the temple and its environs, the families of the temple-villages’ owners and the protecting soldiery.
+The manuscript of the poem was discovered in northern Kerala.
+The central theme of the poem is the description of the ritual life of the Aranmula Temple in Pathanamthitta.
+The main rites described are the ancient rituals of the Malayar or Malayan community, performed to remove the various impurities of the gods.
+It also describes the temple and its surroundings, the families of the temple-villages' owners, and the protecting soldiery.

-"Thirunizhalmala" is linked to the north Kerala art-form Theyyam and the community of its performers.
-The poem contains the earliest instance in Malayalam of the legend of Parasurama "founding" Kerala and the sixty-four settlements of Brahmins.
+"Thirunizhalmala" is linked to the north Kerala art form Theyyam and the community of its performers.
+The poem contains the earliest instance in Malayalam of the legend of Parasurama "founding" Kerala and establishing the sixty-four Brahmin settlements.
 It also mentions the medieval Tamil poet Kamban.